Fitbit's new Versa 2 adds Alexa and Spotify

 Still, adding Alexa is a step up from previous Fitbits and it's a fascinating new direction.

 Fitbit's had music support on its previous Ionic and Versa watches, but it could only side-load MP3s from a computer or work with Pandora premium and Deezer.
 Spotify Premium is a new app that will also come to Fitbit's other Versa watches later in the year.
-It will let Premium subscribers load podcasts and music, much like you can on Samsung smartwatches and Garmin watches.
-(Garmin recently added Amazon Music support to its watches, too.)
+But, while I initially thought it would allow Spotify downloads to the watch, much like you can on Samsung smartwatches and Garmin watches (Garmin recently added Amazon Music support to its watches, too), it turns out this is only a remote Spotify Connect app that enables control of songs from the Spotify phone app... which isn't much of a feature.
+Fitbit Versa 2 can store music, but only via side-loads, Deezer and Pandora's premium service.

 Versa 2 adds some overdue upgrades, but no GPS or ECG